addlive/addlive-phonegap-tutorials/README.md

-# AddLive iOS SDK Tutorials
+# AddLive iOS Phonegap SDK Tutorials

 This repository contains a sample project showcasing the basics of the AddLive iOS PhoneGap